 - A backpack with your personal belongings.

-What to bring on safaris into the park:
+What to bring on safari trips:

 - Good walking shoes and socks.